 Statement of Financial Accounting Standards No. 86, "Accounting for the Costs of Computer Software to be Sold, Leased or Otherwise Marketed", requires the capitalization of certain software development costs incurred subsequent to the date technological feasibility is established and prior to the date the product is generally available for sale.
 The capitalized cost is then amortized over the estimated product life.
 The Company defines technological feasibility as being attained at the time a working model is completed.
-To date, the period between achieving technological feasibility and the general availability of such software has been short and software development costs qualifying for capitalized any software development costs.
+To date, the period between achieving technological feasibility and the general availability of such software has been short and software development costs qualifying for capitalization have been insignificant.
+Accordingly, the Company has not capitalized any software development costs.